SkyTradeLinks/SkyRadar-server-v2/README.md

 ## Overview
 deployed url: https://devradar.sky.trade/

 This NestJS application provides a backend service for managing drone historical data through HTTP and WebSocket interfaces.
-It consists of:
+It consists and built together with:
+Ceramic/ComposeDB: A decentralized database network that ensures data transparency, security and availability.

 ### HTTP Endpoint (`/remoteIdentifier`)